illashka/nadezhdin2024/README.md

-# nadezhdin2024
+# Nadezhdin signatures counter
-Number of signatures per candidate on his site
+You can open dev console on Nadezhdin  site
+And write code there